 The Java Performance is all about performance monitoring, profiling, and tools used for Java performance monitoring.

-I loved their chapter on the JVM overview, and it's a must read to learn more about JVM in simple language.
+I loved their chapter on the JVM overview, and it's a must-read to learn more about JVM in simple language.

 This is another must-read Java book if you are serious about performance.

 There are a couple of new books available in Java, which cover JDK 1.7.
-To find out latest book on Java performance like Java Performance, The Definitive Guide by Scott Oaks, which is certainly worth checking out before buying this book.
+To find out the latest book on Java performance like Java Performance, The Definitive Guide by Scott Oaks, which is certainly worth checking out before buying this book.

-If you need some guidance on solving memory and CPU issues, I suggest you to also take a look at Understanding and Solving Java Memory Problems course by Richard Warburton.
+If you need some guidance on solving memory and CPU issues, I suggest you also take a look at Understanding and Solving Java Memory Problems course by Richard Warburton.